-STNA Classes at Larock are taught by experienced instructors, focused on teaching basic nursing and personal care skills, along with other fundamentals required to prepare for the state test and, upon completion, enter the job field as a competitive job candidate.
+STNA Classes at Larock are taught by experienced instructors, focused on teaching basic nursing and personal care skills, along with other fundamentals required to prepare for the state test and, upon successful completion of nurse aide training, enter the job field as a competitive job candidate.

-Individuals ready to take the next step toward a career as a Nurse Aide must enroll in a state-approved competency and training program.
+Individuals ready to take the next step toward a career as a Nurse Aide or STNA must enroll in a state-approved competency and training program.
 Every state has specific requirements.
 Becoming an STNA in Ohio requires the completion of STNA classes and a training program approved by the Ohio Department of Health (ODH).
 An approved Nurses Aide program consists of at least 71 hours of classroom and clinical instruction.
-Many nursing colleges require an STNA in Ohio for consideration into their nursing program.
+If you are looking to move up the nursing career ladder, many nursing colleges require an STNA in Ohio for consideration into their nursing program.

 Program Length: 2-4 weeks